 Causes of Neonatal and Post-Natal Infections

-Infants are born with weakened immune systems— which makes it instrumental to take every measure possible to prevent and detect an infection early on before it becomes the cause of severe complications.
-Common causes of infection include the following.
+A newborn baby is born with a weakened immune system— which makes it instrumental to take every measure possible to prevent and detect an infection early on before it becomes the cause of severe complications.
+Common causes of infection in infants include the following.

 - Contaminated equipment used during or after delivery.